jjneely/carolinarscm.org/content/register.md

   - /course-information/repertoire/
 ---

-The 23rd annual Royal School of Church Music Carolina Course for girls and adults will be held July 9-15, 2018 on the campus of Duke University.
-The course Music Director will be Martin Baker, Master of Music, Westminster Cathedral, London, UK.
-Returning again as the Course Organist is Christopher Jacobson, FRCO, Chapel Organist, Duke University.
+The 24th annual Royal School of Church Music Carolina Course for girls and adults will be held July 8-14, 2019 on the campus of Duke University.
+The course Music Director will be Dr. Jared Johnson, Canon Organist and Choirmaster of Columbia's Trinity Episcopal Cathedral.
+The Course welcomes Dr. Fred Teardo from the Cathedral of the Advent in Birmingham, AL as our organist.

 <!--
 Maps: